Meal-Prep-Tracker/CS388-Meal-Prep-Tracker/brainstorming.md

 * Habit: How habit-forming or addictive is this app? :
     * This app would be used if a user wants to find a new game to play or if a user wants to review a game.
 * Scope: How well-formed is the scope for this app?
-    * This app covered the basic idea for creating a scrollable list, having persistent data, and allowing users to add items.
+    * This app would allow users to search for games to identify games to purchase.
+Users would be able to review games they have played.
+Additionally, users may add games to a wishlist if they are interested in purchasing a game in the future.
+This app covered the basic idea for creating a scrollable list, having persistent data, and allowing users to add items.
 But we found this idea to be underwhelming, since it is no more than just a glorified normal website.
 It is also too similar to other videogame browsing platforms, like Epic Games and Steam.

 **Project Idea #2 - Meal Prep Tracker**